Leveraging AI/ML in Learning and Development

 In the case that the BOT cannot resolve a question, it can refer the user to a human SME, who can answer it.
 In this process, the Human SME would have trained the BOT, which would allow it to handle a similar situation next time.

-Such a BOT can work like a TA (Teaching Assistant) as well, handling student questions related to the course and the class-logistics.
+Such a BOT can work as a TA (Teaching Assistant) as well, handling student questions related to the course and the class-logistics.

 AI/ML is beginning to enter the fascinating world of L&D. It is certainly going to disrupt and transform the space, by bringing in cognitive automation and the personalized and adaptive digital learning.